DarioMarrocchelli/DSI-Capstone-Project/README.md

 # DSI-Capstone-Project

 Here you can find the python code for a Kaggle competion I did in November 2015.
+The key idea of this competition is to try to forecast the sales of the Rossmann stores for the Summer of 2015, given their sales in the previous 2 years.
 More info can be found [here](https://www.kaggle.com/c/rossmann-store-sales).
 I used this competition for my capstone project for the [Data Science Intensive Workshop](https://www.springboard.com/workshops/data-science-intensive/).